6 Must-Try Spring Hikes in Red River Gorge!

 The Sky Bridge Trail is a 0.7-mile trail that takes hikers to the largest natural bridge in the Red River Gorge.
 The trail starts at the parking lot near the Gladie Visitor Center and descends into a valley before ascending to the Sky Bridge.
 The bridge is 75 feet long and 23 feet wide, offering incredible views of the surrounding forest and cliffs.
-There are also several smaller natural arches along the trail that are worth exploring.
+Several smaller natural arches along the trail are worth exploring.
 Download a free map below!

-To sum it up, the Red River Gorge is an ideal destination for any hiker.
+To summarize, the Red River Gorge is an ideal destination for any hiker.
 As soon as spring arrives, this gorgeous area comes to life with its incredibly beautiful rock formations, stunning vistas, and abundant wildlife.

 To stay up-to-date with all the latest news, including receiving local trail maps, don't forget to subscribe to our email newsletter!